Melanoma of the eyeMalignant melanoma - choroid; Malignant melanoma - eye; Eye tumor; Ocular melanoma

 The following organizations are good resources for information on cancer:American Cancer Society -- www. cancer. orgCancerCare -- www. cancercare. or...Read Article Now Book Mark Article

 The outcome for melanoma of the eye depends on the size of the cancer when it is diagnosed.
-Most patients survive at least 5 years from the time of diagnosis if the cancer has not spread outside the eye.
+Most people survive at least 5 years from the time of diagnosis if the cancer has not spread outside the eye.

 If the cancer has spread outside the eye, the chance of long-term survival is much lower.